-Monitoring & Interventions - Work Placements
+Monitoring and Interventions - Work Placements

-Monitoring continues to be carried out by Work Placements team on a monthly basis through the use of employer questionnaires.
+Monitoring continues to be carried out by Work Placements staff on a monthly basis through the use of employer questionnaires.
 Targeted interventions are the responsibility of the Work Placements team where a student is not fully engaging with their work placement.
 Students who fail to engage while on their work placement will be escalated to Compliance Team and referred to the University's withdrawal or interruption policy.

-Monitoring & Interventions - Professional programmes
+Monitoring and Interventions - Professional Programmes

-Compliance Team to liaise with Faculty staff each Semester however it is the responsibility of Faculty staff to highlight any concerns relating to non-engagement with the Compliance Team as they occur.
+Compliance Team to liaise with Faculty staff each Semester at 3 points across the semester however it is the responsibility of Faculty staff to highlight any concerns relating to non-engagement with the Student Immigration and Compliance Team as they occur.

-Monitoring & Interventions - Study Abroad programmes
+Monitoring and Interventions - Study Abroad Programmes

 Monitoring is the responsibility of the Study Abroad Team in the first instance.
-Students who are deemed to not be engaging with their academic programme overseas will be escalated to the UKVI Compliance team as they occur.
+Students who are deemed to not be engaging with their academic programme overseas will be escalated to the Student Immigration and Compliance team as they occur.

-Monitoring & Interventions - PG Research Students
+Monitoring and Interventions - PG Research Students